I’m a PhD student at MPI-SWS in Saarbrücken, Germany. I’m interested in PL, logic, and verification.

 ¶Education

-- PhD in Computer Science from MPI-SWS (ongoing).
+- PhD in Computer Science, MPI-SWS (ongoing).

-- BSc in Computer Science from ETH Zürich (2021-2025).
+- BSc in Computer Science, ETH Zürich (2021-2025).

-- Exchange student at the University of Washington (2023-2024).
+- Exchange student, University of Washington (2023-2024).

 ¶Research